Disputes and Fraud

 Bureau Investigation

-A bureau investigation is the review process a credit bureau uses after a consumer challenges reported file information.
+Credit-bureau review process triggered after a consumer disputes or challenges reported information.

 Chargeback